Staying at the Park Hyatt Tokyo | Is It Worth It?

 To fully understand why The Park Hyatt Tokyo is worth the stay, you first need to understand that Japanese hospitality is a totally different caliber.
 It sets the standard of perfection in terms of service, detail, and design.
 It’s literally unlike anything else on this planet.

-A ryokan is a Japanese inn which is traditionally set in a natural setting as nature always plays a critical element in its architecture and design.
+A ryokan is a Japanese inn that is traditionally set in a natural setting as nature always plays a critical element in its architecture and design.
 This reflects an inner zen or harmony.

 The most impressive part of a true Japanese five-star ryokan is the fact that every single detail of the space is well thought out.
 The design is crafted with perfect thoughtful intent.
 The space reflects a sensibility that is pleasing to all your senses.
 No detail or light is misplaced or unintended.